Commentary season by season, 1945-50

 It was hardly surprising that with little cash and so many changes forced upon the manager, results were largely mediocre.
 Bedford managed creditable-looking wins against Colchester (twice), Cardiff Reserves (by an intriguing 7-5 scoreline at home, after being 2-5 down), and Yeovil in the League, but those, plus a draw at Cardiff, were the sum of their successes.
 They should, of course, have played 20 matches but only managed sixteen; like several other clubs they could not complete all their fixtures because of travel and player availability problems.
 Bedford were credited with a rather generous six notional extra points for their unplayed fixtures, but even this could not push the final league position higher than third from bottom.

 The League programme was completed by early January, and for the rest of the season an enlarged League Cup tournament was played on a "mini-league" basis, in eastern and western sections, but even that only produced three wins out of ten, nowhere near enough to qualify for the play-off against the western section champions.
 Even these extra matches left blank Saturdays in the programme.
 These were filled with friendlies, in one of which a young Len Duquemin, who was to become an Eyrie hero over a decade later, scored for Tottenham Reserves; in a League Cup match against Swindon Reserves in January the Eyrie crowd saw one of Duquemin’s future colleagues, a young Ulsterman called Danny Blanchflower, guesting for the visitors.
-By the turn of the year a reserve side had been launched, at this stage apparently playing only friendlies.
+By the turn of the year a reserve side had been launched in the United Counties League (see The Eaglets).